What is a Fiduciary?

 Most of our clients will choose a family member or close friend as their successor trustee.
 If your family members are responsible and generally get along, you have uncomplicated assets, and you have a simple estate plan, choosing a family member or a close friend to administer your trust may be the best option for you.

-However, for some people, choosing a corporate trustee like TuckerAllen to act as a fiduciary is the best option for their estate planning needs.
+For some people, choosing a corporate trustee or agent like TuckerAllen to act as a fiduciary is the best option for their estate planning needs.
 The following are examples of situations where a corporate trustee may be in your best interest:

 Contentious or Blended Family